-The Proxima Horizon RC Rocket glider kit: Named by the deep space salvage vessel crew that discovered her derelict and abandoned , its origin and purpose remain a mystery.
+The Prometheus RC Rocket glider kit: Discovered by a deep space salvage vessel, derelict and abandoned , its origin and purpose remain a mystery.
 Shown here in 1/32nd scale, 36″ long, 2.6″ diameter, 19″ span, 10.85 oz ready to fly..
 Features a disk shaped wing, a sleek graceful vertical stab with ventral mid fin.
 It comes with a plastic nose cone with raised cockpit outline, 2.6″ white tubing for the body, Depron wing and 6mm depron tail surface.
 The wing spar is pre-installed, control surfaces are pre-hinged, and the body tube is pre slotted for the vertical stabs and wing.
 Rail button holes are pre-punched.
 Please refer to the General information for all kits tab above, then read these instructions completely before starting assembly.
 High quality cut vinyl decals available you have a choice of colors if you don’t like the green here https://stickershock23.com/product/x-dynasoar-prxima-horizon/

 CG location for rocket flight: 16 3/8″ forward of the rear end of the body tube.